Media Email List

 Please make an effort to streamline your setup times and equipment transport; the itinerary is fixed, and experts will not be available after their scheduled times.
 Most JPL staff leave the laboratory around 4:30 p.m., so plan to be packed up by 5 p.m.
 We'll establish a schedule designed to help the day go smoothly for you and the JPL employees you're here to work with.

-You may bring 1 equipment truck at most onto JPL property, with clearance from security obtained by JPL media relations.
+You may bring 1 equipment truck at most onto JPL property, with clearance from security obtained by JPL Digital News & Media.
 Parking is very tight, so be aware that you may be asked during the shoot to move your vehicle.